SteveRMann/openhasp-preprocessor/README.md

 Line inside block does not end with a comma

-Line inside block does not have an even
+Line inside block does not have an even number of quotes

 Line is not inside a data block